Posted by Matt Weston - 09 August 2017

 While we don’t think blockchain has the full answers in 2017 to solve the above issues, the emerging technology could develop partially private blockchains, where key data is public but commercially sensitive data is hidden.
 Wherever it lands - a new solution has to be better than 200 different pieces of paper to get refrigerated goods from Africa.

-We help businesses innovate by developing custom software.
-If you’d like to discuss blockchain, other emerging technologies or ways to optimise your existing systems then please feel free to get in touch.
+If you'd like to discuss blockchain, other emerging technologies or ways to optimise your existing systems then please feel free to get in touch.

 Matt Weston has more than 10 years experience working in the IT industry.
 His sweet spot is in designing and building software systems which require deep attention to detail across a broad range of disciplines and technologies.
 When not working, Matt can be found drifting 90’s sports cars online.